 This report holds data and narratives for multiple possible energy transition pathways for five national, Western European countries and for the European Union as a whole.
-This data is an update of a previuos report (MUSTEC 7.2) based on the draft National Climate and Energy Plans performed in July-August 2019.
+This data, and especially the dominant pathways, will be updated3 by Septmeber 2019, as the National Climate and Energy Plans are published in the first half of 2019, and published in the MUSTEC deliverable 7.3.

-In the next steps of the MUSTEC project, modellers will work with the data and narratives we produced here, to see what the effects of the measures decided and proposed would be when imposed on the national and European electricity systems.
+In the next steps of both the MUSTEC and SCCER JA IDEA projects, modellers will work with the data we produced here, to see what the effects of the measures decided and proposed would be when imposed on the national and European electricity systems.
 Possibly, some futures will not work technically, as they rule out too many options.
 In other cases, they may work but be very costly and require the addition of large amounts of single flexibility options.
 We will see how specific decisions in one country affects its neighbouring countries, and how national policies influence the option space of other countries.
-Importantly, the modelling will answer our overarching research question and show how specific national and European-level policy decisions determine the potential future role of intra-European (renewable) cooperation and trade with dispatchable renewables, such as CSP with thermal storage.
+Importantly, the modelling will answer our overarching research question and show how specific national and European-level policy decisions determine the potential future role of intra-European (renewable) cooperation and trade with hydropower and CSP.